What Does Your Age Say About Your Internet Use?

 To the utter surprise of no one, the oldest generation is still reluctant to get online.
 They’re working on it though.
-We were happy to see that 57 percent of them get online each day, though almost all of those who do are getting on some form of social media.
-They’re also spawning some pretty hilarious commercials in the process.
+We were happy to see that 57 percent of them get online each day, though almost all of those who do are getting on some form of social media

 As we move forward, it’s only logical we’ll be seeing the rate of Internet usage among each generation even out.
 Soon granny is going to be hosting her own variety show on YouTube with the best of them.
 To be honest, it’s kind of hard to believe there are people alive who can still get away with not using it at all.